It is essential to draw a distinction between the security of our customers' data and the security of the infrastructure

 - Terminated employees' devices are wiped and re-imaged.

 OVHcloud has standard mobile device security controls in place for its personnel whether the device is owned by the employee or corporate-owned.
 These security standards include the following:

 - Mobile devices must be registered in a centralized device management (MDM) system before being granted access to internal systems;

 - Security policies are enforced via MDM automation;

 - Mobile devices can be remotely wiped if lost or stolen.

-Customers must ensure their workstations and mobile equipment used to access OVHcloud services has adequate security controls in place.
+Customers must ensure their workstations and mobile equipment used to access OVHcloud services have adequate security controls in place.

 OVHcloud commits to preserving network security in its capacity as a hosting provider.

 OVHcloud manages a high-performance fiber optic private network, connected to numerous operators and forwarding agents.
 OVHcloud manages its own internal network backbone.
-This backbone distributes connectivity to each US Data Center's local networks as well to other international OVHcloud Data Centers.
+This backbone distributes connectivity to each US Data Center's local network as well to other international OVHcloud Data Centers.